Ecommerce-Application-Demo/ecommerce-backend/README.md

   - Get product delivery time from nearest Warehouse, if deliverable at your pincode.
   - Ability to add All Categories,Product & it's Style variants.
   - Warehouse based inventory management.

+- ### Order Management:
+  - Add product to Cart & Wishlist, which is synced in all logged in sessions.
+  - Remove products from Cart & Wishlist.
+  - Place Order From Cart.
+  - Find order Status & history.

 - #### Planned Features:
-  - Shopping wishlist & cart functionality.
-  - Order processing and management.
   - Payment integration.
   - Return and exchange functionalities.